Scope of Analysis: Types of Files

 Incremental mode performs a fully analysis only on changed code, and does not save the results to the database.
 It is used on the developer's machine to check the quality of code changes before checking them in.
 It is the default in the Eclipse plugin.
 If you're not using Eclipse, you can still take advantage of incremental mode using a local installation of sonar runner and the Issues Report Plugin.
 In either case (Eclipse or Issues Report), you'll be able to see the issues on the code in question, with any issues introduced since the last full analysis highlighted for immediate attention.

-To run an analysis, the following methods you need to choose an analysis method.
+Then, you need to choose an analysis method.
 The following are available:

-- Analyzing with SonarQube Runner (recommended clientanalyzer)
+- Analyzing with SonarQube Runner (recommended analyzer)